swakkhar/ProteinFoldingGW/readme.md

 1. Go to the parent directory
 2. Use: java ga.Main [Benchmark_index] [No_of_runs] [File_start_index] [Population_size]

-### details of the parameters
+### Details of the parameters

-Benchmark_index is 0 to 16 to select from following benchmarks and default benchmark index is 16:
+[Benchmark index] is 0 to 16 to select from following benchmarks and default benchmark index is 16:
 0 --- 4RXN
 1 --- 1ENH
 2 --- 4PTI